Batalin-Vilkovisky algebra structure on Poisson manifolds with diagonalizable modular symmetry: Deformation quantization

-where $\sigma$ is the deformation quantization of $\nu$ as in the previous two lemmas.
+where $\sigma$ is the deformation quantization of $\nu$ as in the previous two lemmas (see Dolgushev \cite[Proposition 2]{Dolgushev}).
 This means $A_\hbar$ is an AS-regular algebra over $\mathbb{R}[\![\hbar]\!]$ of dimension $n$, which then implies the noncommutative Poincar\'e duality (see Theorem \ref{thm:BZ})